 Figure 7.
-Reconstructed Projected lensing mass distributions (red contours) from the ALL-reconstruction (left panel) and S-reconstruction (right panel) overlaid on the stellar mass distribution (blue colour scale) retrieved by FAST++ in the central ~100 kpc region.
-Both the reconstructed lensing mass and the stellar mass are in terms of solar masses in log scale per pixel and the pixel size is 80 mas.
-Yellow markers show the features in the reconstructed mass distribution and the white markers show the BCG and other bright galaxies in the stellar mass distribution as explained in Section 4.2.
-The stellar mass distribution is smoothed with a Gaussian filter with FWHM of 1.3 arcsec to match the resolution of GRALE.
-Blue cross shows the location of the dark matter halo center of Limousin et al. (2007) reconstruction.
-The cross-section along the dashed black line is shown in Figure 9.
-Black stars and triangles show the position of the multiple images with spectroscopic and photometric redshifts, respectively.
+Reconstructed projected lensing mass distributions (red contours) from the ALL-reconstruction (left-hand panel) and S-reconstruction (right-hand panel) were overlaid on the stellar mass distribution (blue colour scale) retrieved by FAST++ in the central ~ 100 kpc region.
+Both the reconstructed lensing mass and the stellar mass are in terms of solar masses in log scale per pixel, and the pixel size is 80 mas.
+Yellow markers show the features in the reconstructed mass distribution, and the white markers show the BCG and other bright galaxies in the stellar mass distribution, as explained in Section 4.2.
+The stellar mass distribution is smoothed with a Gaussian filter with the FWHM of 1.3 arcsec to match the resolution of GRALE.
+Blue cross shows the location of the dark matter halo centre of Limousin et al. (2007) reconstruction.
+The cross-section along the dashed black line is shown in Fig. 9.
+Black stars and triangles show the positions of the multiple images with spectroscopic and photometric redshifts, respectively.

+that all 40 GRALE runs have reproduced this peak consistently.
 We examine M3 in more detail in Section 4.3.
-Mass peak M1 is very near the corresponding galaxy G2 and its lensing recovered mass is similar to the stellar mass within \sim 5kpc radius where stellar mass is expected to dominate.
+Mass peak M1 is very near the corresponding galaxy G2, and its lensing recovered mass is similar to the stellar mass within \sim 5 kpc radius, where stellar mass is expected to dominate.

-The histogram of the ratio of the total mass to stellar mass is shown in Figure 10.
-Median M/M values are 6.3 and 6.05 for ALL- and S-reconstructions, respectively.
+The histogram of the ratio of the total mass to stellar mass is shown in Fig. 10.
+Median M/M values are 6.3 and 6.05 for ALLand S-reconstructions, respectively.
 M/M is greater than 1 for most of the region, which is reassuring because the lensing mass should be greater than the stellar mass in most of the region.
-We stress that GRALE does not use cluster galaxies as input, so this is an unbiased measure of the mass distribution in the very center of the cluster.
+We stress that GRALE does not use cluster galaxies as input, so this is an unbiased measure of the mass distribution in the very centre of the cluster.

-The histogram of the ratio of the total mass to light (in solar units) is shown in Figure 11.
-Median M/L_B values are 41.1 and 41.3 for ALL- and S-reconstructions, respectively. $M/L_B > 10$ for most of the region.
+The histogram of the ratio of the total mass to light (in solar units) is shown in Fig. 11.
+Median $M/L{\rm B}$ values are 41.1 and 41.3 for ALL- and S-reconstructions, respectively. $M/L{\rm B} > 10$ for most of the region.

-The stellar mass-to-light ratio is ~ 10 for most of the central 100 kpc region (see green and red curves in Figure 9), which is consistent with, but on the upper end of values in the literature.
-Andrade et al. (2019)
+The stellar mass-to-light ratio is ~ 10 for most of the central 100 kpc region (see green and red curves in Fig. 9), which is consistent with but on the upper end of values in the literature.
+Andrade et al. (2019) analysed Abell 611 and found its stellar $M/L{\rm B}$

 Figure 8.
-Reconstructed projected lensing mass distributions (red contours) from the ALL-reconstruction (left panel) and S-reconstruction (right panel) overlaid on the luminosity distribution (gray colour scale) in Johnson B-filter in the central ~ 100 kpc region.
+Reconstructed projected lensing mass distributions (red contours) from the ALL-reconstruction (left-hand panel) and S-reconstruction (right-hand panel) were overlaid on the luminosity distribution (grey colour scale) in the Johnson B-filter in the central ~ 100 kpc region.
 The reconstructed lensing mass and the luminosity are in terms of solar masses and solar luminosities in log scale per pixel, respectively, and the pixel size is 80 mas.
-The yellow markers show the features in the reconstructed mass distribution and the white markers show the BCG and other bright galaxies in the luminosity distribution distribution as explained in Section 4.2.
+The yellow markers show the features in the reconstructed mass distribution, and the white markers show the BCG and other bright galaxies in the luminosity distribution, as explained in Section 4.2.
 The luminosity distribution is smoothed with a Gaussian filter with FWHM of 1.3 arcsec to match the resolution of GRALE.
-Blue cross shows the location of the dark matter halo center of Limousin et al. (2007) reconstruction.
-The cross-section along the dashed black line is shown in Figure 9.
-White stars and triangles show the position of the multiple images with spectroscopic and photometric redshifts, respectively.
+Blue cross shows the location of the dark matter halo centre of Limousin et al. (2007) reconstruction.
+The cross-section along the dashed black line is shown in Fig. 9.
+White stars and triangles show the positions of the multiple images with spectroscopic and photometric redshifts, respectively.